Phalit045040/T.-Roosevelt-AI-LLM-Model-openwebUI/README.md

 ---

 ## 🔹 About the Model
 **T. Roosevelt AI** is a high-energy, action-driven leadership and motivation model inspired by **Theodore Roosevelt**.
 Designed to challenge, inspire, and push users beyond their limits, this AI embodies Roosevelt’s **grit, resilience, and bold decision-making**—adapted for the modern world.

-### 🚀 **Try It Out:** Explore the model on OpenWebUI: [T. Roosevelt AI – The Strenuous Life Coach](https://openwebui.com/m/phalit16/troosevelt-ai--the-strenuous-life-coach)

-### It provides **bold advice, historical insights, and direct challenges** to help users:
+It provides **bold advice, historical insights, and direct challenges** to help users:
 ✅ Develop **strong leadership skills** and decision-making abilities.
 ✅ Overcome **fear and self-doubt** through decisive action.
 ✅ Build **resilience, self-discipline, and mental toughness**.
 ✅ Pursue **adventure and take calculated risks**.
 ✅ Learn from **Roosevelt’s historical legacy and timeless wisdom**.

+### 🚀 **Try It Out:** Explore the model on OpenWebUI: [T. Roosevelt AI – The Strenuous Life Coach](https://openwebui.com/m/phalit16/troosevelt-ai--the-strenuous-life-coach)

 ### ⚙️ **Model Parameters**
 - **Base Model:** `llama3.2:latest`